 Hit the “Add > Connect a Domain” button on Cloudflare’s dashboard to get started.

-After that, Cloudflare will ask you to pick a plan—choose the Free plan for most sites, unless there’s super high traffic.
+After that, Cloudflare will ask you to pick a plan.
+You can choose the Free plan for most sites, unless there’s super high traffic.
 Click through, and Cloudflare kicks off a quick scan of your DNS records.

 Step 3: Check DNS Settings